Supraspinatus stretch

 There are certain things you won’t do during stretch:

-• Don’t stretch too much that cause injury or damage to other body parts.
+• Don’t stretch too much which causes injury or damage to other body parts.

 • Don’t perform extra repetitions, it should be recommended times only.